terminal42/contao-notification_center/docs/04-developers.md

 of sending is, is your `Receipt`.
 As, sometimes, you are sending multiple parcels at once, there's also a `ParcelCollection` and the corresponding `ReceiptCollection`.

 Every `Parcel` has a `MessageConfig` which represents its contents.
-Morever, it can have stamps which are represented by the `StampInterface`.
-It can have as many stamps as needed and they represent meta data to the parcel itself.
+Moreover, it can have stamps which are represented by the `StampInterface`.
+It can have as many stamps as needed and they represent metadata to the parcel itself.

 Because there is one `Receipt` per `Parcel`, you can always access the original information and inspect everything you need.
 So in our example above, `$receipts` is a `ReceiptCollection` and we can now do all kinds of operations with it: